 WHAT'S IN A NAME?

-AcuraStem's founders wanted a name that would communicate the team's vision for utilizing stem cell models in a new way.
-The name is intended to be a representation of a more accurate way to predict disease progression and a patient's response to therapy.
-Initially the team focused on the name "AcurateStem," but subsequently changed it to AcuraStem with a capital S emphasizing the use of stem cells.
-Another meaning embedded in the name is cure.
-We aim to accurately diagnose, and then potentially cure, the disease that we are working on with stem cells.
-With the name "AcuraStem," we convey the focus of the entire company in one simple, unique word that reflects the very nature of our endeavor to advance cures in the near future for diseases where cures seem far from reach.
+AcuraStem's founders wanted a name that would communicate the team's vision for utilizing stem cell models in a novel way.
+The name represents a more accurate way to predict disease progression and a patient's response to therapy.
+Initially the team focused on the name "AcurateStem," but subsequently changed it to “AcuraStem” with a capital S emphasizing the use of stem cells.
+Another meaning embedded in AcuraStem’s name is cure.
+We aim to accurately diagnose, and potentially cure, neurodegenerative diseases with stem cells.
+The name "AcuraStem," conveys the unwavering focus of the entire company in one simple, unique word, reflecting the very nature of our endeavor to advance cures in the near future for diseases where cures seem far from reach.

 Scientific board of Advisors